osg-htc/docs/docs/security/user-certs.md

 ### Certificate formats

 Your user certficate can be stored in a few different formats.
-The two most common formats used on OSG are the [PKCS12](https://en.wikipedia.org/wiki/PKCS_12) and [PEM](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail) formats.
+The two most common formats used in OSG are the [PKCS12](https://en.wikipedia.org/wiki/PKCS_12) and [PEM](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail) formats.
 In the PEM format, your user certificate is stored in two separate files: one for the certificate and another for the private key.